prominenceai/deepstream-services-library/docs/api-source.md

 # Sources
 Sources are the head components for all DSL Pipelines.
 Pipelines must have at least one source in use, among other components, to reach a state of Ready.
-DSL supports four types of Streaming Sources:
+DSL supports four types of Streaming Sources, two Camera and two Decode:

 **Camera Sources:**
 * Camera Serial Interface ( CSI )